-The Due Diligence Code (and archaeology generally) recognises crests and land within 200m of waters (on land that is not disturbed land) as as a landform "indicating the likely presence of Aboriginal objects".
+The Due Diligence Code (and archaeology generally) recognises hill crests and ridgelines as a landform likely to contain Aboriginal artefacts.
 But in order to establish such a landform as a potential archaeological deposit (PAD), archaeology requires evidence, such as exposed artefacts eroding out of the landform.

 Numerous ground exposures were closely examined along the survey route.
-The only stone materials found were decomposed quartz, shale gravel, and one shale outcrop.
+The only stone materials found were decomposed quartz and a sedimentary conglomerate.
 Neither of these raw stone materials are of flakeable quality.
 No artefacts were found eroding out of these areas.
 The archaeological conclusion is that this is not pre-European ground surface but disturbed ground.
+However in recognition of surface visibility being so low (less than 1%), the pastoral area might reasonably be assessed as low (instead of very low) archaeological potential.
 Note that relics protections would still apply under law if Aboriginal objects are found.